Effective Date: August 1, 2018

 Requires department approval.
 Only business-related cost of travel is allowable.

-Exclude non-business days from the M&IE expenses on the Itinerary.
+Exclude non-business days from the M&IE per diem expenses on the Itinerary.

-If air travel is involved, attach a comparison quote (printout from Concur Travel & Expense) to show if extended trip resulted in higher cost.
+If air travel is involved, attach a comparison quote from the Concur Travel & Expense System (Concur) to show if extended trip resulted in higher cost.
 If yes, the traveler is responsible for reimbursing the University for the difference in fare.
 (Attach validated Cash Receipt form to expense report.)

-If e-receipts are available from the rental car vendor, paper receipts need not be attached to the expense report.
+If e-receipts are available from the supplier, paper receipts need not be attached to the expense report.

 a.
-University and another Funding Source If not possible to separate charges and traveler needs to reimburse University for expenses covered by another entity, traveler writes a personal check pay able to University of Colorado and the organizational unit deposits this in the appropriate SpeedType.
+Costs covered by another Funding Source If not possible to separate charges and traveler needs to reimburse University for expenses covered by another entity, traveler writes a personal check payable to University of Colorado and the organizational unit deposits this in the appropriate SpeedType.
 Costs should be documented on the expense report; attach validated Cash Receipt form to the report.

 b.
-Employees Should not be combined.
+Costs shared by Employees Should not be combined.
 Each expense report should be a record of one traveler’s trip and one traveler with a Travel Card should not use that card to cover another employee’s trip expenses.

 If two employees in travel status share lodging, each should pay her or his own portion of lodging and submit separate expense reports.
 If vendor cannot separate cost of shared lodging, one employee should pay total bill and identify the other employee in comments on the reconciling expense report, indicating whose lodging is included on that bill.